JCSDA/jedi-stack/README.md

 See the [section below](#MacPython) for instructions to install python on the Mac.

-Your Mac should have come with Clang compilers for C and C++ pre-installed, so in this scheme you are adding in gfortran (GNU) for compiling Fortran code.
+Your Mac should have come with Clang compilers for C and C++ pre-installed, so in this scheme you are adding in GFortran (GNU) for compiling Fortran code.
 Once you have finished with the brew install commands, make sure to set `JEDI_OPT` in your environment as described below.

 If you're on an HPC system you can largely skip this step (but you still need to set the **JEDI_OPT** environment variable, see below) because most of these packages are probably already installed and available.
 However, there are a few items that you may wish to add by loading the appropriate modules (if they exist) - for example:
 ```